 John Mac died on 26 August 2011 in Thessaloniki, Greece, from a heart attack.
 The funeral was held in the cathedral in Hereford with military honors.

 He was married twice.
-His heart weakened in 2009, when his son, then 29-year old Sergeant Paul McAleese was killed on duty in Helmand, Afghanistan when his vehicle was hit by IED.
-He was a member of 2 Battalion The Rifles and his only wish was to be like his father.
+His heart weakened in 2009, when his son, then 29-year old Sergeant Paul McAleese, was killed on duty in Helmand, Afghanistan, when IED hit his vehicle.
+He was a member of 2 Battalion The Rifles, and his only wish was to be like his father.
 He wanted to join the Special Air Service.
 John McAleese had his second wife, a daughter from his first marriage, and two children from his second marriage.

 Call of Duty: Captain Price

-John McAleese also was honored in 2003 when he was featured in the popular video game Call of Duty, where he gave the concept of the character Captain Price.
-Price had a large mustache which was directly inspired by John McAleese who was also well known for his large mustache.
+John McAleese was honored in 2003 when he was featured in the popular video game Call of Duty, where he gave the concept of the character Captain Price.
+Price had a large mustache directly inspired by John McAleese, who was also well known for his large mustache.
 He was also the man behind the character Shug Mcdonald in the Thief Mistress books.
 He appeared in many sequels ever and was recognized by millions worldwide.

-The story of John McAleese lives.
-Despite he died almost 18 years ago, people from the SAS community still remember this great warrior.
+The story of John McAleese’s lives.
+Even though he died almost 10 years ago, people from the SAS community still remember this great warrior.